brianreicher/hierarchical_agglom/README.md

 # hierarchical_agglom
-A package for hierarchical merge-tree-based segmentation, built on C++ and MongoDB
+A package for parallelized hierarchical-merge-tree-based image segmentation, built on MongoDB and C++